Perfect Is Pointless: 16 Organization Rules You Can Follow

 Counterintuitive as it sounds, many ADHD organization challenges stem from perfectionism — the common, learned belief that things must be done impeccably.
 It’s an impossible standard that leaves many of us with cluttered homes, out-of-control finances, and exhausting schedules.
 These 16 organization rules can help change the tide.

 De-clutter and organize your life.
 It sounds straightforward, right?
 In reality, it is a key step in reaching bigger, better goals.
-So why do so many adults with attention deficit disorder fail to seek the help we need to get organized with adult ADHD and achieve a more streamlined life?
+So why do so many adults with attention deficit disorder fail to seek the help we need to get organized with adult attention deficit disorder (ADHD or ADD) and achieve a more streamlined life?

-Judith Kolberg suggests it’s a matter of perfectionism: We’re unable to do what it takes to get even a bit more organized because we worry that we won’t become perfectly organized.
-And as Kolberg, author of Conquering Chronic Disorganization, points out, there is no such thing as perfect organization.
+It’s a matter of perfectionism: We’re unable to do what it takes to get even a bit more organized because we worry that we won’t become perfectly organized.
+But there is no such thing as perfect organization.
 Life is capricious, and get-it-done strategies that work well today may prove useless tomorrow.

-The good news, says Kolberg, is that seemingly small changes can bring big improvements in your life — less clutter, fewer hassles, and greater tranquility.
+The good news is that seemingly small changes can bring big improvements in your life — less clutter, fewer hassles, and greater tranquility.

 Read on for easy ways to get your life in order.